alphagov/verify-service-provider/README.md

 You can find the distribution zip at `build/distributions`.

-See [docs/development](https://github.com/alphagov/verify-service-provider/tree/master/docs/development) for more information about the development of Verify Service Provider, including how to run the application against a local compliance tool and see advanced configuration options.
+See [docs/development](https://github.com/alphagov/verify-service-provider/tree/master/docs/development) for more information about the development of the VSP, including how to run the application against a local compliance tool and see advanced configuration options.

 ## Support and raising issues